johannegg/Project-2---IT2810/README.md

 ### Features

 - **Create User**: You can create a user with a unique username to automatically sync your playlists and favorites to it.
+  - You are required to create a user to use the functionality such as favoriting and making playlists, but you can explore most of the mainpage without creating a user.
 - **View Songs**: Clicking on a song from the list takes you to a detailed page with lyrics and more information.
 - **Filter, Sort, and Search**: Use the filter menu on the homepage to filter songs by genre or views.
 You can also sort the list by title, artist, or views.
 The search field allows you to find songs by typing the song's title or artist name.
 - **Navigation**: You can navigate between the pages: "Home", "Favorited Songs", and "Your Playlists" to see different features.